Ks89/BYAUpdater/README.md

 # BYAUpdater

-A software to auto-update BYAManager. <br>
+**A software to auto-update BYAManager**. <br>
+This is a small software to update and relunch "BYAManager.jar", the executable of BYAManager.
+The logic in this software is very simple, but extremely useful.
+<br><br>
 BYAUpdater can't work alone.
-You need to use BYAManager and this software, only to update the first one
+You need to use BYAManager with this software.
+Obviously, you can update BYAManager with BYAUpdater only if a new version is available.

 ## Informations

 ## News

 ## Features
 You can:<br/>